LuminateOne/laravel-revision-tracking/README.md

 }
 ```

-#### Retrieve relational revisions
+#### Retrieve all relational revisions for a specific model
-- When a model has relations loaded, this package will create a relational revision.
-[See example](#markdown-header-create-relational-revision)
-- When performing rolling back, this package will restore the revisions for all the related models.
-[See example](#markdown-header-retrieve-relational-revisions)

-#### Track the changes when bulk creating, updating, deleting.
-- This package can track the changes when bulk creating, updating, and deleting.
-[See example](#markdown-header-track-bulk-actions)
+`allRelationalRevisions()` will return a `EloquentBuilder`, so you still can build query.

-You can get all the relational revisions like this:
+you can retrieve all the relational revisions like this:
 ```php
 public function allRelationalRevisions($id) {
     //Query the model